kubevault/kubevault/docs/guides/secret-engines/kafka/overview.md

 ## AppBinding for Apache Kafka

 Create an `AppBinding` pointing at the Kafka cluster.
-Unlike SQL-style engines, the URL here is **not** a JDBC connection string — it is the **broker CSV** that the franz-go client uses directly (e.g. `broker1:9092,broker2:9092,broker3:9092`).
+Unlike SQL-style engines, the Kafka engine uses **seed broker addresses** (`host:port`).
+The `AppBinding` can point to the Kafka cluster using either `spec.clientConfig.url` (e.g. a comma-separated list of brokers: `broker1:9092,broker2:9092`) or `spec.clientConfig.service` (referencing a Kubernetes `Service`).
+Any URI schemes (such as `tcp://` or `kafka://`) are automatically sanitized into clean `host:port` pairs by the operator.
 The referenced Secret carries the SASL username and password of the SCRAM principal that has permission to manage user records.

 ```yaml
 apiVersion: appcatalog.appscode.com/v1alpha1